rechmbrs/FtPattern/README.md

 # Pattern Suppressor
-Fourier Transformation plugins and actions for Adobe Photoshop.
+Fourier Transformation plugins
+_By Ronald Chambers (RONC) and Francesco Pierfederici._ and actions for Adobe Photoshop.

-_By Jonas M. Rogne (Chain), Ronald Chambers (Ronc) and Francesco Pierfederici._
+_By Jonas M. Rogne (Chain) and Ronald Chambers (RONC)._
 ## What is this?
 This is a set of plugins and actions for Adobe Photoshop that will let you easily remove regular repeating patterns from images that cannot conveniently be removed by traditional means.